- The Fund was established in 1906 by a bequest of $5,000 from the Estate of Dr. William E. Casselberry, President of the Association in 1898.

 5. The Secretary shall advertise the Award and provide a list of regulations to interested contestants.
 Fellows of the Association are eligible.

 6.Competition for this Award will be limited to those persons whose abstracts are accepted for inclusion on the program of the Annual Scientific Meeting.
-Those wishing to compete for this Award must submit their completed manuscript no later than November 30.
+Those wishing to compete for this Award must submit their completed manuscript no later than the published deadline date.
 The primary author must certify that he/she has done at least 70% of the work and a majority of the work must be previously unpublished.

 7.The Committee shall review all manuscripts submitted to them by the Secretary, and shall judge their originality, scientific, and literary merit.
 The authors shall be unknown to the Committee.